lifenautjoe/droppable/README.md

 ## Motivation

-Wouldn't it be great if you could drop files in any HTML element and retrieve them by listening to a simple event?
+Wouldn't it be great if you could drop files in any HTML element allowing you to style the item however you like?

-This library does just that 🎉
+Well now you can!  🎉

 ## Features